eferrea/BCI-Master/README.md

 The program make uses of callback function associated to button presses to interact with the task.
 These GUI include:
-1) Check correlation button: to check in open loop correlation among decoded and real movement signals
+1) +Check Correlation+ button: to check in open loop correlation among decoded and real movement signals
 2) BCIIDLE: allow to perform openloop evaluation of decoder performance.
 It stores real movements and decoded movements.
 Once pressiong the check correlation button a Pearson correlation coefficient is output for each dimension individually.
 3) Update regression button: to update calibration of the decoder
 4) Load decoder button: to load a previous calibrated decoder.
 Note that if used among different experimental sessions